Frequently Asked Questions

 What does the GTTP do?

 It introduces students to careers in Travel & Tourism through academic programs developed by national education departments, tourism ministries, Travel & Tourism industry members, and the GTTP.
-It develops curricula, provides teacher training, and coordinates global activities for students.
+It helps students develop positive attitudes toward work, an understanding of the global economy, and workforce-readiness skills, like team work, oral and written communication skills, ability to conduct research and to finish tasks on time.
+GTTP develops curricula, provides teacher training, and coordinates global activities for students.

 How many students have participated in the GTTP's programs?